jpero09/swfc/README.md

 Everything is very much a work in progress at this point.
 Just building out a basic framework to eventually build out into something hopefully usefull.

 # Current routes:
+* Info routes:
-* GET localhost:3000/heartbeat (shows the service is up and running)
+	* GET /localhost:3000/heartbeat (shows the service is up and running)
+* Data Routes: (ALL MOCK FOR NOW)
+	* GET /localhost:3000/cards/123
+	* GET /localhost:3000/vehicles/123
-* GET localhost:3000/cards/123 (MOCK DATA!!!)
+	* GET /localhost:3000/vehicleParts/123

 # Future plans
 * Hook up to a SQL backend
 * Vehicles
 * Stack Cards
-* Card routes
+* Cards
 * Planets
 * Map Quests
 * Quests